Blog Post December 4, 2025 | 12 minutes read

 Try managing that dependency web in Excel spreadsheets!
 Even a simple subsidiary sale can require updating dozens of interconnected hierarchy relationships across multiple business contexts.

-Manual processes also create compliance risks when you cannot demonstrate audit trails for relationship data used in regulatory reporting.
+Manual processes also create compliance risks.
+When you cannot demonstrate audit trails for relationship data used in regulatory reporting, you hinder data protection and limit secure data access, increasing the potential for data breaches.

 3 Best practices